 Fire is one of the five elements of feng shui.
-When used appropriately, this element can help improve the energetic circumstances of your life.
+When used appropriately, the fire element can help improve the energetic circumstances of your life.

 Baguas and the Feng Shui Fire Element